merlinthemagic/MTS/README.md

 The returned shell can be used just like a local shell

 <h3>Using commands:</h3>
-The project sets up a real bash shell inside a screen instance.
 When you issue a command i.e. 'cat /etc/os-release' that command is executed in the shell and the output is returned to you.

 The exeCmd() method takes 3 arguments.